openedx/edx-documentation/en_us/install_operations/source/configuration/changing_appearance/theming/create_theme.rst

     directories.
 The Open edX installation looks for a named theme in all of the theme directories that you configure.

 ..
-Maybe it's just me, but I think the distinction between the instance-wide themes directory (plural) and the site-specific theme directories (singular) is really hard to follow, and might not be accurately reflected in this draft.
-I'm also not understanding the multiple theme directories thing. - Alison
+I don't understand this note ^^ at all.
+Maybe it's just me, but I think the distinction between the instance-wide themes directory (plural) and the site-specific theme directories (singular) is really hard to follow, and might not be accurately reflected here. - Alison

 Because the UI files for the LMS and Studio are located together in the edx-platform repository, you can create a theme that applies to both the LMS and Studio.
-You must create themes for the E-commerce service in a separate theme directory.
+If you want to create a theme for the E-commerce service, you must add a separate theme directory for its files.

 The theme directory holds the UI files that override the corresponding default files.